 - lauric acid* — contains 12 carbons

-*A lot of the possible benefits of MCTs don’t apply to lauric acid as they behave more like LCTs.
-So there’s some debate as to whether lauric acid should be classified as an MCT.
+Many of the possible benefits of MCTs don’t apply to lauric acid as they behave more like LCTs.
+So there’s some debate about whether lauric acid should be classified as an MCT.
 Many experts believe it should only include fats with 6-10 carbons.

 Forms of MCTs